gatrian/mEDI_measurements/README.md

 - mEDI: the value of the measured melanopic Equivalent Daylight Illuminance

 - RECOMMENDATION: measured mEDI value above or below the threshold (mEDI >= 250)
--

 - ALFA mEDI: the calculated value of melanopic Equivalent Daylight Illuminance using ALFA simulation

 - ALFA RECOMMENDATION: calculated mEDI value above or below the threshold (mEDI >= 250)

 Threshold suggested by Brown T.M. et al. “Recommendations for daytime, evening, and nighttime indoor light exposure to best...”; PLoS Biol 20(3): e3001571

+Note: mEDI calculations at 17:00 in the "dl" case were not possible (due to low daylight), so there are no mEDI calculations at 17.00

-Colab notebook for analysing the dataset: https://colab.research.google.com/drive/1NiZZ6bFU0yV6oZGEGGxpfDfemH1YWfOM?usp=sharing
+Preliminary colab notebook for analysing the dataset: https://colab.research.google.com/drive/1NiZZ6bFU0yV6oZGEGGxpfDfemH1YWfOM?usp=sharing

 Dataset made by Gabriele Zoochi and supervised by Georgios Triantafyllidis in Lighting Design Lab AAU (https://www.light.aau.dk/)